MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 ## Purpose

-You can use the new Native Embedding SDK to embed multiple visualizations in a client's webpage, with high performance that is similar to loading one out-of-the-box Library dossier page.
+You can use the Native Embedding SDK to embed multiple visualizations in a client's webpage, with high performance that is similar to loading one out-of-the-box Library dossier page.

 Custom visualizations are also supported.
 To embed custom visualizations, you should deploy them on MicroStrategy Library first.
 To deploy custom visualizations on MicroStrategy Library, refer to [Deploy a custom visualization](https://www2.microstrategy.com/producthelp/Current/VisSDK/Content/topics/HTML5/Deploying_a_custom_visualization.htm).